 Major gift donor cultivation can be a game-changer for nonprofit organizations.
 In 2021, $484 billion was given in philanthropy – a 4% increase from giving the previous year.
-Despite the increase in charitable donations, fewer and fewer households are giving to nonprofit organizations.
+Despite the rise in charitable donations, fewer and fewer households are giving to nonprofit organizations.

 1. Host a party, not an event.